-Next, Fig. 23c plots their wavelet spectra that decompose total variance var(p) into individual scales $var(p_i) \equiv$ $\operatorname{std}(p_i)^2$.
-The three data show clear differences in their standard deviation (std) profile, both in the fine and coarse scales.
-As already noted, both noise and/or multiplicative biases are possible contributing factors such that noise can inflate the variance while biases can cause suppression or inflation.
-Following the visual inspection of Fig. 22 and the noted weak correlations $R(INS_i, AMS_i)$ and $R(INS_i, MER_i)$ at small j, it can be argued that there is significant noise in AMS (for j = 1-3) and MER (j = 1).
-This in turn leads to their larger std c.f.
-INS.
-At coarser scales where R values are significantly higher, the differences in std may be attributed more to multiplicative biases.
-For instance for their p_8 and $p_8^{(a)}$ components, AMS and MER shows larger std and thus positively biased relative to INS.
+$var(p_j) \equiv std(p_j)^2$.
+The three data show clear differences in their standard deviation (SD) profile, both in the fine and coarse scales.
+As already noted, both noise and/or multiplicative biases are possible contributing factors such that noise can inflate the variance, while biases can cause suppression or inflation.
+Following the visual inspection of Fig. 2 and the noted weak correlations $R(INS_j, AMS_j)$ and $R(INS_j,$ MER_j) at small j, it can be argued that there is significant noise in AMS (for j = 1-3) and MER (j = 1).
+This in turn leads to their larger SD cf. INS.
+On coarser scales where R values are significantly higher, the differences in SD may be attributed more to multiplicative biases.
+For instance for their p_8 and $p_8^{(a)}$ components, AMS and MER shows larger SD and thus positively biased relative to INS.

-Figure 24 extends the variance and correlation analyses between AMS and MER to the Australian continent using their coincident data from the period July 2002-October 2011.
-The spatial maps of std differences (Δ std) and correlations show significant variability in the statistics with time scales and spatial locations.
-At the finest scale j = 1, the similarity between the difference map (Fig. 24a) and TC-derived error map of AMSR-E (see Fig. 6a in Su et al., 2014a) in terms of spatial variability and the low AMS-MER correlations (Fig. 24f) support our observation that the detail timeseries AMS1 is noise-dominated.
+Figure 4 extends the variance and correlation analyses between AMS and MER to the Australian continent using their coincident data from the period July 2002-October 2011.
+The spatial maps of SD differences (Δ SD) and correlations show significant variability in the statistics with timescales and spatial locations.
+On the finest scale i = 1, the similarity between the difference map (Fig. 4a) and the TC-derived error map of AMSR-E (see Fig. 6a in Su et al., 2014a) in terms of spatial variability and the low AMS-MER correlations (Fig. 4f) support our observation that the detail time series AMS1 is noise dominated.
 Weak negative correlation between AMS1 and MER1 can also be observed over arid regions.
-By contrast, owing to strong correlation $R \sim 0.6-0.9$ (Fig. 24g and h) at the coarse scales, the causes for Δ std (Fig. 24c and d) are related to biases.
-In particular at j > 8, Δ std map in Fig. 24d also suggests possible association between biases and climatology or land cover characteristics, with negative biases dominating northern tropical (Aw) and semi-arid (BS) regions, and positive biases in temperate, vegetated regions (Cs and Cf) over southeastern and southwestern Australia.
-The visual comparisons between scale-level Δ std with bulk Δ std enable stratification of the continent to central arid regions of higher noise identified in j = 1 and 2 and temperate (tropical) regions with positive (negative) bias seen at coarser scales.
+By contrast, owing to the strong correlation $R \sim 0.6$ -0.9 (Fig. 4g and h) on the coarse scales, the causes of Δ SD (Fig. 4c and d) are related to biases.
+In particular, at j > 8, the Δ SD map in Fig. 4d also suggests a possible association between biases and climatology or land cover characteristics, with negative biases dominating northern tropical (Aw) and semi-arid (BS) regions, and positive biases in temperate, vegetated regions (Cs and Cf) over southeastern and southwestern Australia.
+The visual comparisons between scale-level Δ SD and bulk Δ SD enable stratification of the continent to central arid regions of higher noise identified in j = 1 and 2 and temperate (tropical) regions, with a positive (negative) bias seen on coarser scales.